ferniegram/libfernie/README.md

 # yaqtlib

 yaqtlib is a yet another Qt TDLib Library.
+It is designed for creating Telegram clients for Mer-based systems.

 ## Credits